Agoric/agoric-sdk/golang/cosmos/x/lien/spec/02_messages.md

 If it is the same in two different responses, the results can be safely aggregated.
 * denom: string giving the name of the staking token
-* validator_values: array of string encoding nonnegative integer giving the tokens delegated to the validator of the same index as the request, or `"-1"` for a malformed validator address.
+* validator_values: array of the same length as the request `validators`, where each entry is a string encoding nonnegative integer giving the tokens delegated to the corresponding validator, or `null` if that validator address is malformed.
-* delegator_states: array of objects corresponding to the delegators in the request, where the object contains:
+* delegator_states: array of the same length as the request `delegators`, holding `null` if the address is malformed, otherwise an object containing:
     * val_idx: array of nonnegative integers referring to the index of a validator in the request.
 If the same validator address is given multiple times in the request, the index of the last one is used.